Alternatives to Clothes Dryers

 Like a stand-alone dehumidifier, a heat-pump clothes dryer is a closed system, entirely within the home's conditioned envelope.
 Both sides of the heat pump — both the condenser coil and the evaporator coil — are located inside the appliance.
 Most heat-pump clothes dryers are unvented; like condensing clothes dryers, they collect condensed moisture and send it down the drain.

-Heat-pump clothes dryers are not yet available in the U.S., although a few companies have worked on prototypes.
 Several European appliance manufacturers sell heat-pump clothes dryers; one of the first models to hit the market was the Öko-Lavatherm WP dryer from AEG, which you can read about here.
 Another heat-pump clothes dryer sold in Europe is the Bosch EcoLogixx 7 dryer.

 Heat-pump clothes dryers use significantly less energy than conventional electric dryers.
 The major downside to heat-pump clothes dryers is their high cost — about twice the cost of a conventional electric clothes dryer — and their mechanical complexity.